Enteroaggregative Escherichia coli: Pathogenesis

 Cytotoxic effects are found in the release of toxins in EAEC as well as an elicitation of the inflammatory response, mucosal toxicity, and intestinal secretion.
 EAEC toxins are destructive to the intestinal villi and enterocytes.
 There are three toxins found in EAEC; plasmid encoded toxin (Pet), heat-stable toxin (EAST1), and Shigella enterotoxin 1 (ShET1).

 History

 E. coli has been involved as agents of diarrheal disease since 1920.
 Enteroaggregative Escheichia coli (EAEC) was first found in 1987, in a child in Lima, Peru.
-Since 1987, Enteroaggregative Escheichia coli (EAEC) has been recognized as agents of diarrhea in industrialized and developing countries.
-Enteroaggregative Escheichia coli (EAEC) is most commonly found in developing countries due to less developed industrial base and low human development (HDI) compared to other countries.
-India, Jamaica and Mexico are the most commonly risked countries.
+Since 1987, Enteroaggregative Escheichia coli (EAEC) has been recognized as agents of diarrhea in industrialized and developing countries, and is a common cause of traveler's diarrhea.
+Enteroaggregative Escheichia coli (EAEC) is commonly found in the stools of asymptomatic children in low-income countries, where it may be associated with linear growth faltering.